brianrayxu/Smart-Key---Security-System/README.md

 ## Solution Design
-We used Huzzah32 boards (based on the the ESP32 board) and an RPi as the main processors in this quest.
+I used Huzzah32 boards (based on the the ESP32 board) and an RPi as the main processors in this quest.
 The ESP32 is interfaced to send and receive IR signals as well as host servers in our local area network.
-In this project, the ESP32 is used as our Fob and Hub while the RPi is used to host the database and client.
+In this project, the ESP32 is used as the Fob and Hub while the RPi is used to host the database and client.

 Fob Build Details:
 - IR Transmitter : GPIO Pins A0 and A1.
 Transmits code and ID information through IR.